 The new vectorized functions are available in the top-level shapely namespace.
-All the familiar geospatial methods and attributes from the geometry classes now have an equivalent as top-level function (with some small name deviations, such as the .wkt attribute being available as a to_wkt() function).
+All the familiar geospatial methods and attributes from the geometry classes now have an equivalent as top-level function (with some small name deviations, such as the .wkt attribute being available as a to\wkt() function).
 Some methods from submodules (for example, several functions from the shapely.ops submodule such as polygonize()) are also made available in a vectorized version as top-level function.

-A full list of functions can be found in the API docs.
-TODO add link
+A full list of functions can be found in the API docs (see the pages listed under "API REFERENCE" in the left sidebar).

-- · Vectorized constructor functions - Optionally output to a user-specified array (out keyword argument) when constructing geometries from indices. - Enable bulk construction of geometries with different number of coordinates by optionally taking index arrays in all creation functions.
+- Vectorized constructor functions - Optionally output to a user-specified array (out keyword argument) when constructing geometries from indices. - Enable bulk construction of geometries with different number of coordinates by optionally taking index arrays in all creation functions.